As is ever the case, the DEA Conference program will get to the heart of the issues facing disability employment sector now and into the future.

 Lessons from the UK and an Introduction to the Supported Employment Quality Framework

-Laura Davis – CEO, British Association of Supported Employment
+Laura Davis Chief Executive Officer, British Association of Supported Employment

 Panel – how could the Supported Employment Quality Framework apply to Australia?